The Diva Cup – Solve All Your Menstrual Problems

 The Hippie Aspects of the Diva Cup

 Some women worry about the mess with using a cup.
 The Diva Cup website claims you can insert it and remove it with no mess, and I mostly agree.
-However, it may happen now and then that you get some blood on your fingers This happens for me most when I’m having a heavy flow, usually in the first 2 days of my cycle.
+However, it may happen now and then that you get blood on your fingers This happens for me most when I’m having a heavy flow, usually in the first 2 days of my cycle.
 I’m a big hippie, and touching my own menstrual flow is hardly a concern, but other women might be more bothered.

 The other awesome hippie thing about the Diva Cup is how much you learn about your menstrual flow when using it.
 You can see how much fluid you’re producing.
 You can see the changes in the color of the flow over the course of your period.
 I’ve noticed that sometimes my flow is very thick and dark red and other times it’s almost watery.
 I find this knowledge fascinating.